wavemotion-dave/ColecoDS/README.md

 * ee229390  hb-10.rom - Sony HitBit JP Machine with 16K of RAM (uses the Japanese matrix)
 * 5ad03407  fs-1300.rom - National JP Machine with 64K of RAM (uses the Japanese matrix)
 ```
 Name the BIOS ROMs above exactly as shown (if you find them online, they will have longer names) - place them into your usual BIOS directory.
+Once you select one of these optional BIOS roms (in Configuration), you will also enable that specific MSX machine to be emulated.
+This means RAM and memory slots will be exactly the same as the machine you're trying to emulate.
+See the MSX section for details on this.

 ADAM Compatibility :
 -----------------------